Plasmic vs. other tools

-These are end-to-end platforms.
-If your needs fit within their box for the foreseeable future, they are a great solution.
+All other website builders are end-to-end platforms.
+If your needs fit within their “walled garden” for the foreseeable future, they are a great solution.

 - Use any custom components from your codebase or from npm.

-- Integrate flexibly and incrementally into projects involving existing codebases and development teams.
+- Integrate flexibly and incrementally with existing codebases and development teams.

-- Maintain freedom over choice of hosting, CMS, SEO, analytics, frameworks, CI/CD, and other infrastructure.
+- Maintain freedom over choice of hosting, CMS, SEO, analytics, frameworks, CI/CD, and your general tech stack.

 - Build arbitrarily complex applications and websites (such as Plasmic itself, which is built in Plasmic).
 Plasmic is designed to work seamlessly with custom code.

 Beyond integrations, Plasmic as a page builder and design tool has a very rich set of features not found in most other tools, such as: